Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Marginal sampling in HRCS

 \subsection{Additional numerical results on marginal sampling in HRCS}

-We verify the decay of CP in spatial sampling in Fig.~\ref{fig:marginal}a.
+We verify the decay of CP in spatial sampling in Supplementary Fig.~\ref{fig:marginal}a.
 Specifically, the relative deviation of CP with respect to uniform one $Z_{\rm Sp}(t)/Z_{\rm uni}(N_A)-1$ reveals an exponential decay in early stage of $2^{-t N_B}$ (dashed lines) and later convergence to the finite-size correction of $1/d_A^2 d_B$.
-The critical temporal steps for $\epsilon$-approximate uniform CP in Eq.~\eqref{eq:tau_sp} aligns with the numerical solutions (crosses) in Fig.~\ref{fig:marginal}b.
-Moreover, we plot the PoP of marginal spatial sampling distribution $P[x(t)]$ in Fig.~\ref{fig:marginal}c, which concentrates around the uniform distribution with probability $2^{-N_A}$.
-Similar to the spatial sampling, we also see agreements between numerical results and theories for temporal sampling in Fig.~\ref{fig:marginal}d-e.
-The PoP of marginal temporal sampling $P[\bmz(t)]$ also concentrates around the uniform distribution of dimension $t N_B$ though with finite spreading.
+The threshold temporal steps for $\epsilon$-approximate uniform CP in Eq.~\eqref{eq:tau_sp} aligns with the numerical solutions (crosses) in Supplementary Fig.~\ref{fig:marginal}b.
+Moreover, we plot the PoP of marginal spatial sampling distribution $P[x(t)]$ in Supplementary Fig.~\ref{fig:marginal}c, which concentrates around the uniform distribution with probability $2^{-N_A}$.
+Similar to the spatial sampling, we also see agreements between numerical results and theories for temporal sampling in Supplementary Fig.~\ref{fig:marginal}d-e.
+The PoP of marginal temporal sampling $P[\bmz(t)]$ also concentrates around the uniform distribution of dimension $t N_B$ though with finite spreading, shown in Supplementary Fig.~\ref{fig:marginal}f.